 The Meditation Center is a spiritually-based learning environment designed to emphasize fulfillment and satisfaction through relaxation, breathing and concentration techniques.
-These techniques can be used for anything from shedding the stresses of everyday life and living a more peaceful existence, to deepening a connection with the spiritual truths that guide us from within.
+These techniques can be used for anything from shedding the stresses of everyday life and living a more peaceful existence, to deepening a connection with the universal spiritual truths that guide us from within.

 Our motto is “Find Your Peace.”
 Only you can determine what your peace is, but through relaxation and spiritual understanding, you can achieve a more fulfilling life, no matter your profession, history or faith background.
 We operate on the simple philosophy that there is truth found in all traditions, and that no one path is better or more correct than any other, as long as each of us is striving to be a better person, acting out of love and compassion, and living by the Golden Rule.

 In addition to classes and lectures on meditation and spirituality, we also offer a selection of books and gifts for purchase, to help you with your progression.
 We welcome you to visit, for a moment, or for a lifetime, to explore, to learn, and most importantly, to find your peace.